ajnart/homarr/SECURITY.md

 # Security Policy

 ## Supported Versions
-Only the following versions will receive security updates:
+Only the following versions will receive updates, that include improvements to the security:

 | Version | Supported          |
 | ------- | ------------------ |